ninabarzh/broomstick/content/posts/Accenture-global-surveillance.md

 What makes Accenture uniquely dangerous is its ability to operate in the shadows while wearing a bespoke suit.
 Emerging from the wreckage of Arthur Andersen after the Enron scandal (corporate phoenixes always rise darker), the firm rebranded itself as a trusted government advisor—only to pioneer some of the most invasive surveillance tools of the post-9/11 era.
-Its U.S.-VISIT programme laid the groundwork for global biometric tracking (because fingerprints are the new handshake), while its predictive policing software disproportionately targets Black and migrant communities (algorithms: just following orders, naturally).
+Its US-VISIT programme laid the groundwork for global biometric tracking (because fingerprints are the new handshake), while its predictive policing software disproportionately targets Black and migrant communities (algorithms: just following orders, naturally).
 The Accenture Files dubs this network The Reactionary International: where corporate power and far-right governance meet for very expensive lunches, with